Beatrice M. Hinkle: Psychotherapy practice in New York City

+Later writings on psychology and gender

 Dr. Hinkle thought that one of the most attractive parts of Jung's theories was referred to the relief for those in revolt against the repressive character of the patriarchal society that under girded Freud's worldview (Karier, 1986).
 In this aspect, Jung proposed that the mother is the real dominant figure in the child's life and not the father as proposed by Freud.
 This also allowed for a break with the masculine dominance of Freudian psychology without blurring the traditional distinctions between masculine and feminine psychosexual roles.
 About this particular Jung's assertion, Dr. Hinkle expressed: "Jung's development of this point of view shows very clearly that, just as the problem of the father is the great fact of Freud's psychology, the problem of the mother is the essence of Jung's, with the struggle carried on between the two great forces of love and power" (Karier, 1986, p.
 291).
 Thus Jung's consideration of the female psyche as independent from males, attracted the admiration of Dr. Hinkle in such degree that she became the official translator of his work in America.

 Hinkle was a member of the Greenwich Village based feminist network, the Heterodoxy Club, lending credence to the group by being the only professionally trained and practicing psychoanalyst.
-It was as a member of this group that she began writing, including occasional contributions to Progressive Education Survey and Harper's Magazine.
+It was as a member of this group that she began writing, including occasional contributions to 'Progressive Education Survey' and Harper's Magazine.
 Her themes included women's rights, women's suffrage, and issues of divorce, individualism, and legal status.
 She wrote often of the need for women to liberate themselves from what she called the "psychic bondage" of women to men.

-Her book, The Re-Creating of the Individual: A Study of Psychological Types and Their Relation to Psychoanalysis, was favorably reviewed in The New York Times in 1923.
-In addition to her own writing and Jung translations, she also contributed to the books The Book of Marriage by Hermann von Keyserling, and Our Changing Morality by Freda Kirchwey.

-Her autobiographical essay was published in 2003 in These Modern Women: Autobiographical Essays from the Twenties, edited by Elaine Showalter.